 This course provides an overview of conditions and laws of bankruptcy and its alternatives.
-It prepares the student to research and prepare legal documents for handling Chapter 7, 11, and Chapter 13 bankruptcy cases, whether representing the debtor or creditor or serving as a court appointed trustee.
+It prepares the student to research and prepare legal documents for handling Chapter 7, 11, and Chapter 13 bankruptcy cases, whether representing

 Prerequisite: LA 008 or LA 010 with C or better, or 6 months full-time experience as a Legal Secretary, Paralegal, or Legal Assistant.